 Authorization For a Third Party to Talk to the Short Sale Bank

 If a bank is a stickler for details (and most are), the bank might not talk to any random potential buyer who calls to discuss a particular short sale.
-That's because the bank will most likely require a third party authorization to be signed by the borrower.
-The borrower is unlikely to sign this authorization, allowing a complete stranger access to the borrower's personal information, which would be anything discussed about his loan with the short sale bank.
+That's because the bank will most likely require a third-party authorization to be signed by the borrower.
+The borrower is unlikely to sign this authorization, which would allow a complete stranger access to the borrower's personal information, which would be anything discussed regarding their loan with the short sale bank.

-Your problem will be finding an agent who is willing to draw an offer for you.
+Your problem may be finding an agent who is willing to draw an offer for you.
 Agents want to get paid for their work.
 The most common way a buyer's agent gets paid is by the listing broker.
 The REALTOR® Code of Ethics specifies how agents are to interact with each other, and a buyer's agent cannot go around or interfere with a listing agent's business.

 Finding the Short Sale Bank to Submit Your Offer

 You may need to do your own property search of the public records all by yourself.
 It is fairly easy to find out which lender originally made the loan for the borrower, but many loans are sold over and over.
-However, most records are kept in digital format nowadays, so it's relatively easy to do a search at the courthouse or County Recorder's office.
+However, most records are kept in digital format nowadays, so it's relatively easy to do a search at the courthouse or county recorder's office.

-When I receive a second offer from a buyer, the seller knows submitting that offer to the bank will probably start the process over, and sellers don't want to start from scratch.
+When a second offer is received from a buyer, the seller knows submitting that offer to the bank may start the process over, and sellers don't want to start from scratch.
 Therefore, sellers generally request that the offer is accepted as a backup offer, but withhold it from the bank.
 It's the seller's prerogative, the seller's home.

 The bank might not want to see another offer, either.
 The bank wants market value from a qualified buyer.
 Your best option in these scenarios, if you really want to make an offer directly to the short sale bank, is to offer all cash and more than list price.